dricaveloso/colmena/README.md

 # Colmena project

-Colmena is a software solution to create and share content, developed together with local and community media from the Global South led by a group of brazillian developers.
+Colmena is a software solution to create and share content, developed together with local and community media from the Global South.
 The digital toolbox enables communicators to extend local offline collaborations like interviews, live broadcasting, audio and text edition and into participatory online workflows.
 Colmena is a free to use, commonly owned and 100% open source.
+Amont it main features are;

+- toolbox for community radios with audio recording and editing tools

+- offline mode which allows some tools to be used without Internet

+- collaborative space with chat and file sharing

+- secure content synchronization to the Colmena cloud

-# Colmena - Front end
+# Getting started - front end

 Welcome To Colmena, The one platform/application that empowers journalists around the world with all the necessary tools they need at their fingertips.
 The project is open-source, which means anyone is welcome to make contributions to improve the codebase.

 ## Installation